BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 *Reasoning* is a major AI technique to derive new knowledge from existing facts in an ontology.
 An intuitive and, hence, popular way of specifying reasoning behavior is via *rules*.
 Rules are of the form "IF condition(s) THEN conclusion(s)".
 Rule-based reasoning has a long history in AI.
-In particular, the [Prolog](https://en.wikipedia.org/wiki/Prolog) programming language (PROgramming in LOgic) was, apart from Lisp, the most popular AI programming language in the 1980.
+In particular, the [Prolog](https://en.wikipedia.org/wiki/Prolog) programming language (PROgramming in LOgic) was, apart from Lisp, the most popular AI programming language in the 1980s.

-Two approaches to rule-based reasoning can be distinguished: forward chaining and backward chaining.
-In *forward chaining*, the reasoning engine starts with the facts and applies all specified rules in order to find all possible conclusions.
+Two approaches to rule-based reasoning can be distinguished: *forward chaining* and *backward chaining*.
+In forward chaining, the reasoning engine starts with the facts and applies all specified rules in order to find all possible conclusions.
 Queries on this extended ontology will include the logic specified in the rules.
-*Backward chaining* operates inversely.
+Backward chaining operates inversely.
 Starting from a particular query, those rules are applied which are necessary for answering the query.
-Backward chaining is sometimes called *goal-directed* whereas forward chaining is called *data-driven* reasoning.
+Backward chaining is sometimes called *goal-directed* reasoning whereas forward chaining is called *data-driven* reasoning.

 Which approach is better?
 This, of course, depends on the application use case, in particular the the types of queries asked  and the branching rate of rules.
 Some technologies provide one strategy only (e.g., Prolog provides backward chaining), others combine forward and backward chaining (e.g., [Drools Expert](https://www.drools.org)).

 For the Semantic Web, there are various approaches for rule-based reasoning, more or less adopted in practice.
 [SWRL (Semantic Web Rule Language)](https://www.w3.org/Submission/SWRL) is a W3C Member Submission since 2004 but not a W2C standard and not widely adopted in practice.
 [OWL](https://www.w3.org/TR/2012/REC-owl2-overview-20121211) reasoning is based on set theory.
-In contrast to rule-based approaches, semantics are specified using set operations like restrictions, intersections, complements, and unions.
+In contrast to rule-based approaches, reasoning logic is specified via set operations like restrictions, intersections, complements, and unions.
 Some RDF triple store implementations like Apache Jena provide their own rule language like [Jena rules](https://jena.apache.org/documentation/inference).
 Jena rules provide forward and backward chaining.
 [GraphDB](http://graphdb.ontotext.com/documentation/standard/reasoning.html) provides proprietary rules with forward chaining.

 [SPARQL Update](https://www.w3.org/TR/sparql11-update) provides means for updating ontologies based on existing facts.
 This mechanism may be used for forward chaining rule-based reasoning.
 Since SPARQL update statements are an intuitive extension of SPARQL queries and standardized by the W3C, I will present them in the following section.